×

 I’m also excited to work with incoming graduate students or postdocs interested in applying to competitive fellowships (e.g. NSF GRFP, NSF PRFB, Ford Fellowships, or others) to develop their own independent research in the lab.

-Prior to getting in touch (links to contact forms coming soon!), please make time to reflect about how you will contribute to the lab’s research, what you want to learn from working in the lab, and where you’d like to go after leaving the lab.
+Prior to getting in touch, please make time to reflect about how you will contribute to the lab’s research, what you want to learn from working in the lab, and where you’d like to go after leaving the lab.
 This information will help me assess which projects will be a good fit for you, both to support the lab’s research and your own career path.

 Contact Email: jointhelab@smith-vidaurre.com